tmilev/calculator/examples/readme_template.md

 - Likewise, the string "Polynomialize((x+1)^2)" corresponds to the command "Polynomialize" with input "(x+1)^2".
 The actual C++ handler takes as input both the expression "Polynomialize" and the expression "(x+1)^2".

-Note that these two examples have different syntax; this is so by design.
-Our syntax is not fixed in stone but in practice is very stable for commonly used expressions, as it is built on top of a subset of LaTeX.
+Note that these two examples have different syntax, but very similar internal representations.
+This is so by design.
+Our syntax is designed to follow a small subset of LaTeX, which in turn follows mathematical conventions rather than computer science ones.
+In practice our syntax is very stable for commonly used expressions (fractions, integrals, exponents, etc.).

 ## List of handlers
-Below, we list all built-in calculator commands.
+Below, we list all built-in calculator handlers ("commands", "operators").
 For each handler, the first entry is the name of the command.

 The next item, shown in [] brackets is the calculator name of the handler, distinguishing between different overloaded commands bound to the same symbol.
 This can be used to turn on/turn off the handler (use TurnOnRules/TurnOffRules).

-The entry in {} braces is a name of the C++ function where the handler is implemented.
+The entry in {} braces is the name of the C++ function where the handler is implemented.
 This can be used to easily search the source code of the calculator.

+Some functions are marked as "admin only".
+These are only available to administrator accounts: you will need to install the calculator on your own machine to have the permission to run them.
+Some functions are marked as "invisible".
+These are experimental functions not intended for public consumption which may or may not require admin access.

 ### Auto-generated list of handlers.